jm33-m0/mec/README.md

 - please use this tool only on **authorized systems**, im not responsible for any damage caused by users who ignore my warning
 - **i do not own** the code of adapted exploits or tools
 - exploits are adapted from other sources, please refer to their author info
+- please **note**, due to my limited programming experience (it's my first Python project), you can expect some silly bugs

 ## what does it do?